Mitchell Trubisky

-Trubisky saw some early success with the Bears, leading the team to a NFC North division title in his second season while being selected to the Pro Bowl.
-He left the team via free agency in 2021, and signed with the Buffalo Bills as a backup to Josh Allen.
-Trubisky joined the Steelers as a free agent in 2022 and started the team's first four games before being benched for Kenny Pickett.
+Trubisky's most successful season was in 2018 when he led the Bears to their first division title since 2010, earning him Pro Bowl honors.
+Due to inconsistent play, he was not re-signed by the Bears after his rookie contract expired in 2021 and spent one season as a backup with the Buffalo Bills.
+He joined the Pittsburgh Steelers the following year, alternating as the starter and backup for two seasons, before rejoining the Bills in 2024.

 Early life

 Trubisky was born in Mentor, Ohio, on August 20, 1994.
 He attended Mentor High School where he played for the Cardinals football team.
 During his high school football career, he passed for 9,126 yards and 92 touchdowns and rushed for 1,559 career yards and 33 touchdowns.
 He was the recipient of the Ohio Mr. Football Award in 2012.
 Trubisky committed to the University of North Carolina at Chapel Hill to play college football under head coach Larry Fedora.